cesarderio/reading-notes/401d8/class01.md

 [The Ultimate Guide to SOC 2 Compliance](https://www.vendr.com/blog/soc-2-compliance-guide)

-How would you convince your future company to pursue SOC2 compliance?
+How would you convince your future company to pursue SOC 2 compliance?

-* I would convince my future company to pursue SOC2 compliance by showing them that using the guidelines and framework provided by SOC2 compliance can strenghten all sides of the business(s).
-It can and does provides the "Trust Principles" outlined below for the company itself, the service's provided, maintainance/control/security/storage of data for the company and it's customers.
+* I would convince my future company to pursue SOC 2 compliance by showing them that using the guidelines and framework provided by SOC 2 compliance can strengthen all sides of the business(s).
+It can and does provides the "Trust Principles" outlined below for the company itself, the service's provided, maintenance/control/security/storage of data for the company and its customers.
 This benefits the company as well as the customers.

-What are the five SOC2 Trust Principles?
+What are the five SOC 2 Trust Principles?

 * Security